 You must contact us to coordinate a first interview with the student and his family to find out his academic, sports and financial profile.
 In that Interview we will explain the scope of the USABECAS Service as well as the costs of the Counseling, times and deadlines.

 To obtain a scholarship at a University in the USA, whether academic, sports or artistic, you must have a grade point average of more than 14 points on a scale of 20 or a GPA of 3.0 or higher.
 Additionally, you must have a good command of the English language since you must take the required exams for this.
-In many Universities, the SAT/ACT is essential for granting scholarships, especially in public Universities.
-Many private universities do not require the SAT.

 No, the scholarships are generally based on the cost of tuition, however some offer scholarships based on the cost of the room.
 There are few options to opt for 100% scholarships and the student needs to have financial support to cover accommodation, food and personal expenses.